+In 2016, we completed a mortality study for our structured settlement annuities with life contingencies.
+The study indicated that annuitants are living longer and receiving benefits for a longer period than originally estimated.
+A substantial portion of the structured settlement annuity business includes annuitants with severe injuries or other health impairments which significantly reduced their life expectancy at the time the annuity was issued.
+Medical advances and access to medical care are lowering mortality rates from original expectations.
+The results of the study, which assumes impaired life expectancy is a proportion of standard life expectancy as well as continued mortality improvements, were included in the premium deficiency and profits followed by losses evaluations described above.

 We will continue to monitor the experience of our traditional life insurance and immediate annuities.
-In 2015, we initiated a mortality study for our structured settlement annuities with life contingencies, which is expected to be completed in 2016.
-The study thus far indicates that annuitants may be living longer and receiving benefits for a longer period than originally estimated.
-The preliminary results of the study were considered in the premium deficiency and profits followed by losses evaluations described above.
 We anticipate that mortality, investment and reinvestment yields, and policy terminations are the factors that would be most likely to require premium deficiency adjustments to these reserves or related DAC.
+Mortality rates and investment and reinvestment yields are the factors that would be most likely to require a profits followed by losses liability accrual.